-Here are 10 tips to help you stretch out the shelf life of your groceries so you can save money at the supermarket.
+Here are 10 tips to help you stretch out the shelf life of your groceries so that saving money at the supermarket can become a cornerstone of your financial plan.

 1. Take stock and plan: